 • Look straight while walking and try not to move quickly.

-• Avoid falls by removing rugs and a setting up a support next to the washroom.
+• Avoid falls by removing rugs and setting up a support next to the washroom.

-• Whatever the medication is prescribed by the Doctor it should be taken on regular basis.
+• Whatever the medication is prescribed by the Doctor it should be taken on a regular basis.

 • If you experience any dizziness or drowsiness avoid driving and other motor activities which require alertness.